-Let’s be honest — your room is probably working against you.
-It’s either a glorified storage unit, a Netflix cave, or a place where dreams go to die (we’re talking about those New Year goals, yeah).
+Let’s be honest, your room is probably working against you.
+It’s either a glorified storage unit, a Netflix cave or a just place where dreams go to die (we’re talking about those New Year goals, yeah!).
+But what if we told you that without spending a fortune or buying a Himalayan salt lamp, you could turn your room into a launchpad for your most productive self?

 This isn’t a Pinterest fantasy.
-It’s a lazy-genius guide — and it starts now.
+It’s a lazy-genius guide and it starts now.

 1. The Power of the "One Hour Reset"